Actyx/Actyx/web/developer.actyx.com/docs/os/guides/building-apps.md

 </html>
 ```

+This obviously does not use any ActyxOS features, at this point we are only interested in the capability of deploying and running this app on ActyxOS.
+We will take a look at more interesting logic in the [event streams](event-streams.md) guide.

 :::tip App icon is optional
 If you don't have an icon for your app, just omit the `icon` property in your ax-manifest.yml file.
 ActyxOS will automatically add a default icon.
 :::